 \section{Conclusions}

-The purpose of the present study was to explore the presence of internal stresses in collagen fibrils resulting self-assembled \textit{in vivo}.
-As the physiological or native hydration of collagen fibrils \textit{in vivo} is not quantitatively established, we studied internal stresses for various hydration levels.
+\reviewfirst{The purpose of the present study was to explore the presence of internal stresses in collagen fibrils resulting from native self-assembly using molecular dynamics simulations.} As the physiological or native hydration of collagen fibrils \textit{in vivo} is not quantitatively established, we studied internal stresses for various hydration levels.
 For this purpose, we built a molecular model of the collagen type I microfibril, of which we simulated the hydration and equilibration at hydration levels ranging from $0.6$ to $1.25$ gram of water per gram of protein.

 We found that the microfibril structure cannot be found devoid of internal stresses.
 Either showing compressive lateral stresses at zero longitudinal stress or tensile longitudinal stress at zero lateral stresses.
 Overall, internal stresses were found to shift from tension to compression with increasing hydration levels.
-We established the quantification of native hydration from different techniques, that is previous experimental and computational works as well as from our own methodology.
-We found values for native hydration in the range of $0.60$ to $0.80$ g/g, and we proposed a criteria based on zero lateral stresses in the collagen fibril to establish native hydration, yielding a value of $0.78$ g/g.
-In turn, we were able to determine the value of the longitudinal internal stress in the collagen fibril at native hydration about $210$ MPa.
+We established the quantification of native hydration from different techniques, that is previous experimental and computational works, as well as from our own methodology.
+We found values for native hydration in the range of $0.60$ to $0.80$ g/g, and we proposed a criterion based on zero lateral stresses in the collagen fibril to establish native hydration, yielding a value of $0.78$ g/g.
+In turn, we were able to determine the value of the longitudinal internal stress in the collagen fibril at native hydration of about $210$ MPa.

 We further investigated the origin of internal longitudinal stress in the collagen fibril simulating their relaxation via protein ablation or ambient-pressure control.
-We found from these out-of-equilibrium simulations that the internal stresses rather result from an overstretched protein backbone (distorted polyproline-II helices) and entropic effects than capillary effects associated with partial hydration.
+We found from these out-of-equilibrium simulations that the internal stresses rather result from an overstretched protein backbone (distorted polyproline-II helices) and entropic effects rather than capillary effects associated with partial hydration.
 We finalised this study computing the effect of longitudinal stresses on the longitudinal Young's modulus of the hydrated microfibril.
 We found that the release of internal stresses yielded a decrease of $22$\% of the modulus as well as a decrease of $7$\% of the microfibril length.